topo-gps/topo-gps-manual/en/miscellaneous/devices.rst

 Devices
 =======
-Topo GPS is available for Apple and Android systems.
+Topo GPS is available for Apple and Android devices.

 iPhone/iPad
 -----------
-Topo GPS is available for iPhone and iPad from the AppStore.
+To install Topo GPS on an iPhone or iPad, go to the :ref:`AppStore <https://apps.apple.com/app/id578960575>`.

 Apple watch
 -----------